Subchapter E. TECHNICAL STANDARDS FOR UNDERGROUND STORAGE TANKS

 (III) Be checked for evidence of a release at least every 30 days.

-(B) The provisions of § 264.193 (relating to secondary containment) may be used to comply with the requirements of this paragraph.
+(3) The provisions of 40 CFR 264.193 (relating to containment and detection of releases) may be used to comply with the requirements in this paragraph.

 (A) Contain a release from any portion of the inner tank within the outer wall.